framegrace/Calavera/README.md

   - ``git clone <clone_url_for_this_repo>``
 - Copy your SSH keys to the shared/keys directory (if you don't have those keys, run
   - ``ssh-keygen -t rsa``
-and then copy the contents of $HOME/.ssh to the shared/keys directory
+and then copy the contents of $HOME/.ssh to the shared/keys  and keys directories
 - First time build the Calavera machines with:
   - `` ./calavera.build.sh ``
   - Every time you run this script, all the nodes will be destroyed and purged.
 So just use it when you want to initialize or to completelly clean the environment.